yekdev/yekdev/README.md

 Web and Application Developer
 -----------------------------

-I am a developer who designs web applications and websites.I write hacking and simple automations with bash scripts.
+I am a developer who designs web applications and websites.
+I write hacking and simple automations with bash scripts.
 You can visit my website to browse the content about me.

 * 🌍  I'm based in Turkey
 * 🖥️  See my portfolio at [endercoder.com](http://endercoder.com)